quarto-journals/.github/profile/README.md

 # Quarto Journal Templates

-The `quarto-journals` organization collects journal templates.
-Use a journal template for a Quarto document using the command:
+The `quarto-journals` organization collects a curated set of journal templates for Quarto.

+Use a journal template using the command:

 `quarto use template quarto-journals/<template-name>`